-You should test your smoke alarm at least monthly by pressing the button on them - we recommend you do this once a week and it is a good idea to set a reminder on your phone or a smart speaker if you have one.
+You should test your smoke alarm at least monthly, by pressing the button until it beeps.
+It is a good idea to set a reminder on your phone or a smart speaker if you have one.

 If you press the button and there is no sound, you may need to change the batteries or the smoke alarm may need replacing.